Hutchens History, Family Crest & Coats of Arms

 Hutchens Settlers in United States in the 20th Century

-- Emily Hutchens, aged 37, who emigrated to the United States, in 1904
+- Emily Hutchens, aged 37, who immigrated to the United States, in 1904

 - Harriet Hutchens, who landed in America, in 1904